 Scholarships are available.
 Portage Lake Covenant Bible Camp believes every kid should be a camper!
 Every year we get more requests for scholarships, so we ask that you pay as much of your camper’s fee as possible.
 To get a scholarship application, simply call camp at (231)889-5911 and talk to our office manager Kathy.
 To learn more about donating to the scholarship fund, click here!

 Each week there is a Registered Nurse on site at Portage Lake.
 At registration, parents must must turn in all prescription medications to the nurse.
 There is no need to bring any over-the-counter medications (Tylenol, Advil, Benadryl, etc.), the nurses station is well stocked to meet any aliments your camper may have.
 Emergency rescue medication like inhalers or Epi-pens may be kept with the camper, but all other medicine (prescription or non) must be checked in with the nurse.

 PLCBC Policy on Bullying:

-Portage Lake is designed to provide outreach programs, challenges and opportunities for kids to be encouraged and supported in developing a relationship with Jesus Christ.
-For this is happen, kids need to feel safe.
+Portage Lake is designed to provide outreach programs, challenges and opportunities for kids to be encouraged while learning about Jesus Christ.
+For this to be successful, kids need to feel safe.
 This means bullying is unacceptable.
 The way kids treat each other at camp can make or break a camper’s week.
 We give rules and expectations to kids as they arrive.
 Our staff is trained in handling discipline and bullying so that every camper is safe physically, emotionally and spiritually.